failway/nunavut/README.rst

 .. code-block:: jinja

        /*
-        * Cyphal data structure definition
+        * UAVCAN data structure definition
         *
         * Auto-generated, do not edit.
         *